 The Astounding Unclickable Segment

 For some reason, some cubes have a section of unclickable 2D slides.
 You never know when you’ll come across one of these cubes, or why that 2D is so frustratingly unclickable!
 But unclickable it is.
 Please make sure to post a note with the cube ID in Mystic Scouts’ Log when you come across one of these cubes.
+You can set your Scouts’ Log entry to “good” as it is more of a reference for future cell checkers than it is something that needs immediate attention.

 There’s nothing you can do to fix this issue, so once you’ve recorded the mischievous cube please continue to grow the other branches as normal.
 If you can skip the unclickable portion of the cube and continue to grow the branch out, please do that as well.